 Perhaps Ellington's most famous jazz tune was "Take the A Train," which was composed by Billy Strayhorn and recorded for commercial purposes on February 15, 1941.
 "Take the A Train," the "A" referring to a subway line in New York City, took the place of Ellington's previous signature tune "Sepia Panorama."

 It was Ellington's sense of musical drama that made him stand out.
 His blend of melodies, rhythms and subtle sonic movements gave audiences a new experience—complex yet accessible jazz that made the heart swing.
 Ellington's autobiography, Music Is My Mistress, was published in 1973.
 Ellington earned 12 Grammy awards from 1959 to 2000, nine while he was alive.

 At the age of 19, Ellington married Edna Thompson, who had been his girlfriend since high school, and soon after their marriage, she gave birth to their only child, Mercer Kennedy Ellington.

-On May 24, 1974, at the age of 75, Duke Ellington died of lung cancer and pneumonia.
+On May 24, 1974, at the age of 75, Ellington died of lung cancer and pneumonia.
 His last words were, "Music is how I live, why I live and how I will be remembered."
 More than 12,000 people attended his funeral.
 He was buried in Woodlawn Cemetery in the Bronx, New York City.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!